 Size and weight capacity

 The size and weight capacity of the kayak are crucial.
-A kayak that is too full will be hard to maneuver and will sit too low in the water.
+A kayak that is too full and heavy will be hard to maneuver and will sit too low in the water.

 Material